Swing Trading vs Day Trading

-You need to be ready and the markets need to be ready.
+One, you need to be ready and two, the markets need to be ready.
 What do I mean by this?

-Well some people say, “I’m working throughout the day so I’m busy, but I can day trade at night,” and so they ask, “What is the best market to day trade from 8 to 9 pm?”
+Well, some people say, “I’m working throughout the day so I’m busy, but I can day trade at night,” and so they ask, “What is the best market to day trade from 8 pm to 9 pm?”

-Probably none because the markets are not moving during the time.
+Probably none because the markets are not moving during that time.
 Based on my experience, markets move in the open and in the close.

-So this means between 9 and 10 Eastern Time, which is shortly before the open and shortly after the open, or then from 3 to 4 o’clock which would be right into the close.
+This means between 9 am and 10 am Eastern Time, shortly before the open and shortly after the open, or from 3 pm to 4 pm which would be right into the close.

-This is where for some people it might not be possible to do day trading.
+This is where for some people it might not be possible to day trade.

 On the other hand, when swing trading you can do it any time, especially when the markets are closed.
 All you need is 15 minutes per day.